 Using heavy anchor text for internal links used to be a common SEO practice, resulting in a positive impact on site rankings.
 However, within the past few years, Google began discounting this practice and penalizes your SEO rank when it feels it’s spammy, inappropriate or overdone.

 As long as your links are well-written and relevant, they are usually ok.
 It’s important to make sure your links fit well within your content flow and are good for usability.
 On the other hand, if your anchor text looks sketchy or has low usability, your site will most likely be penalized.
 This includes things like using small font sizes or light colors to hide links from viewers so they are only visible to search engines.
 As Google continues to get smarter, it can no longer be fooled by these techniques.

 Your B2B SEO can suffer horribly from duplicate content.
 While many companies still employ this tactic, it is one you should seriously avoid.
 The idea behind this SEO strategy was to take one content page and create duplicate versions optimized for different keywords.
 For example, someone may optimize the main page for “B2B Web Design.”
 Then, they would duplicate the original page and create separate versions for “B2B website design,” “Website Design for B2B,” and “Web Design for B2B.”
 They thought that having each version optimized for a different variation of the main keyword would help the website rank better.
 This is wrong.

 Up until four or five years ago, this SEO strategy may have worked.
-However, with all of its updates over the last few years, Google has gotten significantly wiser.
+However, with all of its updates, Google has gotten wiser.
 Creating separate pages for every keyword variant can cost you SEO penalties and prevent your site from ranking.